p2r3/epochtal/CONTRIBUTING.md

 ## Language

 All code and documentation MUST be written in english.
-This includes, but is not limited to, variable and function names, code documentation, other files, GitHub issues and pull requests.
+This includes, but is not limited to, variable and function names, code documentation, other files, GitHub issues, and pull requests.

 ## Code style

-> This section is currently empty, but will be populated in the future.
-For now, the best general tip is to read the
-> already existing code and extract a code style from that.
+Epochtal is set up to use [eslint](https://eslint.org/), which will automatically complain if you do something really wrong.
+However, you should still keep the following in mind while coding:

+- Curly brackets (`{}`) MUST NOT be omitted unless the associated statement is only a single line.
+- File import names MUST match the name of the file.
+- Single ticks (`'`) MUST NOT be used unless absolutely necessary.
+- Conditions that are split up between multiple lines SHOULD be formatted like this:
+    ```js
+    if (
+        foo
+        && bar
+        && foobar
+    ) {
+        doSomething();
+    }
+    ```

 ## Documentation

 To ensure consistency throughout all code documentation, keep the following in mind as you are working on your
 contribution:

-- All classes, functions and globally available fields (such as variables that handle core functionality) SHOULD be documented following the [JSDoc](https://jsdoc.app/) standard.
+- All classes, functions, and globally available fields (such as variables that handle core functionality) SHOULD be documented following the [JSDoc](https://jsdoc.app/) standard.
 - Function parameters and return values MUST be documented properly in their respective JSDoc blocks, if they exist.
 Value types SHOULD also be documented (types are to be put in `{}`-blocks, see examples [here](https://jsdoc.app/tags-param)).